kneron/document_center/docs/toolchain/manual_3_onnx.md

 optimized_m = kneronnxopt.optimize(input_m, skip_fuse_qkv=True)
 ```

 In this line of python code, `kneronnxopt.optimize` is the function that takes an onnx object and optimize it.
-The return value `result_m` is the converted onnx object.
+The return value `optimized_m` is the optimized onnx object.

 The previous `onnx2onnx_flow` API is also available in the `onnx1.13` environment.
 It is a wrapper of the `kneronnxopt.optimize` API.
 But not all the previous options are available in the `onnx1.13` environment.
 We recommend you to use the `kneronnxopt.optimize` API instead of the `onnx2onnx_flow` API.